danieldantasdev/DesignPatternsInUse/README.md

 Image credits (@flaviocopes on Twitter)

-In the latest [O'Reilly Technology Trends for 2024](https://www.oreilly.com/radar/technology-trends-for-2024/) we something more even more problematic.
+We find something even more problematic in the latest [O'Reilly Technology Trends for 2024](https://www.oreilly.com/radar/technology-trends-for-2024/).
 Managers are asking developers how many patterns they used.
 This is an open door to over-engineering.

 ![Patterns Managers](assets/PatternsManagers.png)